dearlucy/react-assignment/README.md

 ### Testing
 There is test skeleton in [`client/__tests__/ChartWidget.spec.jsx`](client/__tests__/ChartWidget.spec.jsx).
 Improve these tests to demonstrate the correctness of your solution.
 The tests can be run with the command ```npm test```.

-### Extra Credit
-What other information, in addition to number of employees, can be gathered from the source JSON?
-Add more information to the output array and adjust the tests accordingly.

 ## External Documentation
 * http://lodash.com/docs